UBC-MDS/pokehelpyer/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the `pokehelpyer` project is released with a Code of Conduct.
+The `pokehelpyer` project is released using
+[Code of Conduct](https://github.com/UBC-MDS/pokehelpyer/blob/contributing/CONDUCT.md).
 By contributing to this project you agree to abide by its terms.

 ## Attribution
 The contributing guidelines were adapted from [cookiecutter contributing guidelines](https://github.com/cookiecutter/cookiecutter/blob/main/CONTRIBUTING.md).